-Deactivate - A Deactivated user is someone who is still a part of your organization, but they do not need access to OnBoard all the time.
+Deactivate - This is more of a Status, than a Permission.
+A Deactivated user is someone who is still a part of your organization, but they do not need access to OnBoard all the time.
 Perhaps someone such as an Auditor or Examiner.
 While in the Deactivated status, this user cannot view any of your information in OnBoard.
 This is an alternative to completely removing a user account from your organization, which would require a re-invitation if this person returns.

 Administrator - The Group Administrator (which is not the same as the Organization Administrator) has the ability to do three very specific things.
 They can change the Name, Description, and permissions of the group in which they administer. **NOTE** A Group Administrator can NOT create meetings for their group.
 You must be either an Organization Administrator or Creator to create meetings.

 Member - As a member of a group, you automatically inherit any permission the group is assigned to.
 For instance, if your group is assigned to be a Reader of a Meeting, you inherit that Reader permission, alongside other members of your group.